 Medical Carts to Fit Your Needs

 Hospitals typically need separate crash carts for pediatric wards, operating rooms, intensive care units, and other specialized areas.
-However, all these carts have a common need for ample storage space.
+However, all these procedure carts have a common need for ample storage space.
 Carts should have the smallest footprint possible to aid in maneuvering inside rooms, but with the right combination of drawer sizes and shapes, they can provide sufficient storage.

 Types of Medical Utility Carts

-Isolation carts have many of the same features as standard medication and storage carts, but have a streamlined design to make sanitation easier and prevent disease transmission between patients.
+Isolation carts have many of the same features as standard medication and storage carts.
+However, they have a streamlined design for better infection control and to prevent disease transmission between patients.